EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 If everything is correct, the output of the previous command will show the **rancher-desktop** distros running on [WSL](https://learn.microsoft.com/windows/wsl/).

-The [**Rancher Desktop**](https://rancherdesktop.io/) installation and usage files are [stored in the following folders](https://github.com/rancher-sandbox/rancher-desktop/discussions/1551#discussioncomment-2137434):
+The [**Rancher Desktop**](https://rancherdesktop.io/) installation and usage files are stored in the following folder:

 + `%USERPROFILE%\AppData\Local\rancher-desktop` contains the distribution data, container images, logs, etc;

-+ `%USERPROFILE%\AppData\Roaming\rancher-desktop` contains preferences;
+To test if `docker` command is full functional by your user, execute the following command on a PowerShell console:

-+ `%USERPROFILE%\AppData\Local\Programs\Rancher Desktop` is the folder where the application is installed.
+    docker info

-To be able to run the `docker` command on the terminal, it's necessary to add your Windows user to the `docker-users` group.
+If the output of the above command is detailed information about the Docker installation on your system, the docker command is fully functional and no further action is necessary.
+On the other hand, if you see a permission error (e.g., "Permission denied" or "Access is denied"), it means your user lacks the required privileges to run the `docker`command.
+On this situation, to be able to run the `docker` command on the terminal, it's necessary to add your Windows user to the `docker-users` group.
 On a PowerShell console, execute the below command to check if the `docker-users` group exists and if your user belongs to it.

     net localgroup docker-users